webarkit/jsfeatNext/README.md

 # jsfeatNext

 A testing repository to develop a ES6 version of [jsfeat](https://github.com/inspirit/jsfeat) for the WebARKit project.
-Consider that is a test and many things may changes during the development.
+Consider that this is a test and many things may changes during the development.
 I will provide some examples for testing.

 ## List of features